Saint Cloud

 Vestibular Therapy

-Vestibular Rehabilitation Therapy is a specialized type of therapy, it’s used to treat vestibular disorders.
-This therapy often includes manual head maneuvers, as well as a progressive program.
+Vestibular Rehabilitation Therapy is a specialized type of occupational therapy, that is used to treat vestibular disorders.
+This therapy often includes manual head maneuvers, as well as a progressive program that aims to reduce vertigo, dizziness..

 Live Free of Lymphedema Symptoms in Saint Cloud!